rust-lang/rfcs/text/0000-t-test.md

 ## Mission and responsibilities
 [mission]: #mission

-This team would be primarily focused on iterating on the test writing and reporting experience, `cargo test`, and enabling integration points and features for external tools like CI or IDEs.
+This team would be primarily focused on iterating on the test writing and analysis experience, `cargo test`, and enabling integration points and features for external tools like CI or IDEs.

 Examples of issues to resolve:
 - [Stabilize support for programmatic (json) test output](https://github.com/rust-lang/rust/issues/49359)